 The energy group fell 3.7 percent, as U.S. crude fell to a three-month low below $43 a barrel amid worries about a global supply glut and economic headwind.

-The most influential weights on the index included its biggest oil and gas producers, with Canadian Natural Resources Ltd shedding 4.4 percent to C$39.74 and Suncor Energy Inc falling 3.3 percent to C$34.82.
+The most influential weights on the index included its biggest oil and gas producers, with Canadian Natural Resources Ltd CNQ.TO shedding 4.4 percent to C$39.74 and Suncor Energy Inc SU.TO falling 3.3 percent to C$34.82.

 “Until someone or something can make me understand why oil will go back to $60, $70, $80 a barrel I’m staying clear,” said Allan Small, a senior investment advisor at HollisWealth.

 Major gold miners also moved lower, with Barrick Gold Corp ABX.TO down 3 percent at C$26.21 and Agnico Eagle Mines Ltd AEM.TO off 4.1 percent at C$67.78, as the price of bullion retreated ahead of central bank meetings in the United States and Japan.